Why IT-Independent Wireless Sensors are the Future of Factory Reliability

 Extend Coverage with Waites’ Network Repeaters

-For organizations operating in large or physically complex facilities, signal drop-off and coverage gaps are a common challenge.
+Signal drop-off and coverage gaps are a common challenge for organizations operating in large or physically complex facilities.
 Waites addresses this with mesh network repeaters that amplify sensor signals and extend coverage from 1,000 meters to multiple kilometers without any IT integration or cabling.

 Because the system is wireless and OT-contained, coverage can be extended quickly, even in areas where enterprise Wi-Fi isn’t reliable or approved.
 This includes outdoor areas, hazardous zones, or locations with dense metal or interference.